kaaholst/android-squeezer/CONTRIBUTING.md

 blog post.

 Specifically:

-*   The `master` branch is generally kept pristine.
-No development work happens here.

 *   The `develop` branch is for small bug fixes or other cleanups that need no more than a single commit to complete.
 Work is merged onto `develop` by